mmvergara/lilProjects/README.md

 [017 Project - GWA Calculator]()
 [018 Project - React Namelister]()
 ## 018 Project - React Namelister
+- Something like a to-do list but with names age + remove functionality and modals
+- React Typescript Practice

 ## 017 Project - Gwa Calculator
 - Exactly as it sounds
 - React Typescript Practice